 Have members ever been punished by the assembly?

-The General Assembly has the power of censuring states for violating UN Charter principles.
-In the 1960s the assembly refused to seat the South African delegations because the country was practicing apartheid, in violation of both Security Council resolutions and principles of international law.
-In 1992, the assembly refused to give Serbia the former Yugoslavian seat in the assembly.
-Belgrade later was given representation under the name of Yugoslavia.
+The General Assembly has the power to censure states for violating UN Charter principles.
+In the 1960s the assembly suspended the South African delegation because the country was practicing apartheid, in violation of both Security Council resolutions and principles of international law.
+South Africa was readmitted in 1994, following its democratic transition.
+In 1992, following the dissolution of Yugoslavia, an assembly resolution denied Serbia and Montenegro the automatic inheritance of the former Yugoslavian seat, requiring it to apply for UN membership anew and forgo participation in assembly deliberations.

 In August 2012, the General Assembly voted 133–12 to strongly denounce the Syrian government for the atrocities that have occurred since the start of the Syrian uprising in March 2011.
 Thirty-three countries abstained from voting on the resolution, which was overwhelmingly backed by Western countries and their allies.

 What are some noteworthy assembly actions?

 "The General Assembly is not an action body.
 It is just that—an assembly," says Ambassador Donald McHenry, former U.S. Permanent Representative to the United Nations.
-On some issues, such as the U.S. embargo on Cuba, resolutions are passed every year, but have yet to stir policy change.
 General Assembly resolutions are still significant, however, as indicators of member states' positions on a given issue.
 They can also prove useful by outlining organizing principles and proposing initiatives for member states, says McHenry.
-Some assembly actions have had more influence or incited more opposition than others:
+Some assembly actions have had more influence or incited more controversy than others: